shubhamd99/kotlin-android-development/README.md

 * Steps to Enable Data Binding - Enable data binding, then Wrap xml with layout tags, and construct a data binding object

 * Kotlin Synthetic (KTX) can be used to avoid findViewById()  for smaller projects.
 It is very easy to use and really helpful in some situations.
 But it is not a recommended best practice(by google) .
 Also you will miss a lot of advantages provided by data binding for larger complex projects.

+#### View Model
+The ViewModel class is designed to store and manage UI-related data in a lifecycle conscious way.
+The ViewModel class allows data to survive configuration changes such as screen rotations.
+The Android framework manages the lifecycles of UI controllers, such as activities and fragments.
+The framework may decide to destroy or re-create a UI controller in response to certain user actions or device events that are completely out of your control.

+If the system destroys or re-creates a UI controller, any transient UI-related data you store in them is lost.
+For example, your app may include a list of users in one of its activities.
+When the activity is re-created for a configuration change, the new activity has to re-fetch the list of users.